Quantifying Spatio-Temporal Variation of Invasion Spread: Methods

 \section{Methods}

-Previous estimates of spread for gypsy moth data have estimated rates averaged over space. \cite{liebhold1992gypsy} estimated spread rates for five geographic regions by the slope of a least-squares regression of time on distance to a reference point in each region.
+~~~~Historical spread of the gypsy moth has previously been estimated as averages over space. \cite{liebhold1992gypsy} estimated spread rates for five geographic regions by the slope of a least-squares regression of time on distance to a reference point in each region.
 Spread rates have also been estimated by measuring the average displacement of range boundaries over time \citep{sharov1997methods,tobin2007comparison}.

-Previous research on estimating spatial gradients from georeferenced biological data has focused on detecting zones or boundaries of rapid change across space using geostatistical {\it wombling} \citep{womble1951}.
+Previous research on quantifying spatial gradients from georeferenced biological data has focused on detecting zones or boundaries of rapid change across space using geostatistical {\it wombling} \citep{womble1951}.
 Wombling methods involve estimating local vector gradients by fitting bilinear functions over a lattice of points.
 This method has been applied to genetic \citep{barbujani1989detecting} as well as ecological \citep{fortin1994edge} data.
 More recent wombling methods for areal data feature Bayesian hierarchical spatial models in order to identify significant boundaries after accounting for spatial dependence via Markov random fields \citep{banerjee2004hierarchical,fitzpatrick2010,lu2007bayesian}, with applications to ecology and epidemiology.

 The use of spatial gradients to estimate biological spread is motivated by the fact that if the surface is the waiting time to first appearance, then the reciprocal of the gradient length is a measure of the invasion speed: Fast spread leads to shallow waiting time surfaces, while slow spread results in steep surfaces.
-Previously \cite{johnson2004landscape} estimated spread gradients using thin plate spline applied to waiting times (as measured by wavelet phase angles) to study outbreak dynamics of the larch budmoth. \cite{farnsworth2009} used a similar spline surface approach to study spread of avian influenza.
-The thin plate spline approach yielded gradients which reflect the magnitude and direction of the spread, a simple general-purpose approach for visualization, but has not associated errors with local spread estimates which prevents rigorous inference regarding whether, for example, any observed spatial variation is statistically significant.
+Previously \cite{johnson2004landscape} estimated spread gradients using a thin plate spline applied to waiting times (as measured by wavelet phase angles) to study outbreak spatial dynamics of the larch budmoth. \cite{farnsworth2009} used a similar spline surface approach to study spread of avian influenza.
+The thin plate spline approach yielded gradients which reflect the magnitude and direction of the spread, a simple general-purpose approach for visualization, but does not yield measures of statistical uncertainty associated with local spread estimates which prevents rigorous inference regarding whether, for example, any observed spatial variation is significant.
+In order to facilitate understanding the models and inferential procedure, we summarize our approach in the following sections.
+The mathematical details for the Gaussian process gradient models are provided in the supplement.